The people who meet and help the Doctor in Doctor Who, but never quite become companions.

 - Eating the Eye Candy: She flirts with the Ninth Doctor upon laying eyes on him and, like her daughter, she's very taken with the Tenth Doctor's new look.

 - Fire-Forged Friends: Nine couldn't stand her for one second.
 Relations with Ten started off rocky, but he warmed to Jackie by the end.

-- Loveable Sex Maniac: Tries to seduce the Ninth Doctor the very first time they meet.
+- Lovable Sex Maniac: Tries to seduce the Ninth Doctor the very first time they meet.
 He just ignores her.

 - Motor Mouth: Can sport a terrific one if she wants to, especially when first meeting the Tenth Doctor.

 - Mrs. Robinson: To Elton in "Love & Monsters".
-(Which must have hurt, since Camille Coduri is actually less than 1 1/2 years older than Marc Warren, who played Elton)
+(Which must have hurt, since Camille Coduri is actually only a year older than Marc Warren, who played Elton.)

 - Pair the Spares: Specifically, pair the corresponding widowed parallel universe counterparts.